BACK

 That is not OK.

-The image above is of the Danfoss refrigerant slider app, and it shows that when suction pressure drops below 102 PSIG on an R410a system, the coil hits 32° and will start to freeze.
+The image below is a screenshot from the Danfoss Ref Tools app's refrigerant slider.
+It shows that when suction pressure drops below 102 PSIG on an R410a system, the coil hits 32°F and will start to freeze.

-This means that we need to set up equipment not to freeze during normal operating conditions.
+We need to set up the equipment so that it does not freeze during normal operating conditions.

-A typical residential A/C system should be set up so that the return temp can get all the way down to 68° and still be just above freezing.
+A typical residential A/C system should be set up so that the return temp can get all the way down to 68°F and still be just above freezing.

 However…

-The coil temperature will drop approximately 1° for every degree the return temperature drops.
-So, if the customer sets it down to 74°, the saturation will now be 31°, and the coil will freeze.
+The coil temperature will drop approximately 1°F for every degree the return temperature drops.
+So, if the customer sets it down to 74°F, the saturation will now be 31°F, and the coil will freeze.

 It's pretty basic stuff, but it's very important if you don't want to leave a problem for your customers.

-Many things can cause this (low airflow, restrictions, low refrigerant), but step #1 is having the wherewithal to catch it.
+Many things can cause a coil to freeze (including low airflow, restrictions, and low refrigerant charge), but step #1 is having the wherewithal to catch it.

 —Bryan